All Products

 3.292

-Conclusions: The migration time, average CPU utilization, and vCore hours when DSA acceleration is enabled are reduced to 51.8%, 66.8%, and 34.1% of those when DSA acceleration is disabled.
-This indicates that DSA can accelerate memory migration and reduce CPU utilization.
+Test data indicates that when DSA acceleration is enabled, migration time, average CPU utilization, and vCore-seconds are reduced to 51.8%, 66.8%, and 34.1% of their values when DSA acceleration is disabled.
+These results demonstrate that DSA can accelerate memory migration and reduce CPU consumption.